-The Directors' Charter adopted on May 21, 2003, as amended on February 19, 2013, provides that each director must be carefully prepared for Board meetings and committees' meetings, that he or she is a member of, and has an obligation to review the documentation made available to he or her.
+The Directors' Charter adopted on May 21, 2003 as amended on February 19, 2013, provides that each director must be carefully prepared for Board meetings and committees' meetings, that he or she is a member of, and has an obligation to review the documentation made available to him or her.
 He or she can request the Chairman of the Company, the Chief Executive Officer and the Executive Vice Presidents, for any and all additional information that he or she deems necessary or useful.
 If he or she believes this is necessary, a director can ask for training on the specifics of the Company, its work and its business sector.
-As such, in 2013, a training session to familiarize directors with the activities and practices of the Group was organized for the directors who were appointed at the Shareholders' Meeting held on April 25, 2013.
+As such, in 2014, a training session to familiarize directors with the revenue recognition methods of Technip during 2014 was organized.